PLCnext/PLCnext_CLI/src/PlcNext/README.txt

 A.	Yes.
 In the 'settings.xml' is an attribute called 'AttributePrefix'.
 This value is used to define the prefix.
 Warning: This setting applies to all projects.
 All attributes need to be changed accordingly.

-Q.  I have created a project with a CLI version prior 19.0.
-Can I use the old project with the new CLI version?

-A. Yes and no. Use the PlcNextProjectConverter to convert the project.
-Components need to be recreated as there was a breaking change in the interface since the last version.